-Parras, Coahuila: America’s First Vineyard
+Parras, Coahuila, The Site of America's First Vineyard

 When I think of American vineyards, Napa Valley is the place that comes to mind.
 However, I recently discovered that here in my home state of Coahuila in northeast Mexico, resides the oldest winery in the Americas.
 And it's just a couple hours west of where I live in Saltillo.